Looking After Your Home

 Let’s protect what makes your place a home.

 You have a home full of things that you need and love – clothes, TV, kitchen appliances, keepsakes, furniture, and gadgets.
 Surely, if stuff’s worth owning, then it’s worth protecting.
+After all, if you’re burgled, or you have a flood or a fire, it’s up to you to replace everything that’s stolen or ruined.
+And that could get pretty pricey.

-• Tenants contents insurance financially protects the contents in your home, garage and shed
+• Tenants contents insurance financially protects the contents in your home, garage, and shed

-• Cover includes improvements you make to your home, such as new laminate flooring
+• Cover includes improvements you make to your home, such as new laminate flooring or a fitted kitchen

-• Prices start from as little as 45p per week, £1.39 per month, or £16.84 a year** for contents insurance
+• Prices start from as little as 45p per week, £1.47 per month, or a single upfront payment of £15.65 for 12 months of cover *

-**Prices shown are for £4,000 of contents insurance cover based on postcode area, and include a transaction fee.
+**Prices shown are for £4,000 of contents insurance cover, based on postcode area and include a transaction fee.
 They exclude accidental damage and optional covers.
 The price you pay will depend on your individual circumstances, postcode and cover chosen.
-RSA price data June 2023.
+RSA price data June 2023

 • No nasty surprises – no excess on claims and no fees for changing your details or cancelling your policy